reycuba0918/Boolean-Algebra/README.md

 ## Class Truth_Table

-This class creates truth tables for a boolean algebraic expression.
+This class creates truth tables for a Boolean algebraic expression.

 ### Big Idea